aidanii24/tov-ap-patcher/README.md

 ```commandline
 ToVPatcher ./patches/sample.tovdepatch
 ```
-If a `config.json` does not exist within the same directory, one will be created and be prompted to be configured.
+If a `config.json` does not exist within the same directory, one will be created.
+The default configurations will attempt a basic guess on where the dependencies are and the patcher will attempt to use that.
+If the dependencies could not be found with the default paths, the `config.json` can be configured to give the correct paths.
 The configuration file will ask for the paths of the following:
 - Base directory of _Tales of Vesperia: Definitive Edition_
 - HyoutaToolsCLI*
 - comptoe